-In preparing this 2019/2020 statement and reviewing the effectiveness of the governance arrangements a number of areas have been identified where the Council needs to focus attention and improve arrangements over the next financial year.
-These areas of work are planned to strengthen the control framework and are set out in the table below.
+In preparing the 2019/2020 statement and reviewing the effectiveness of the governance arrangements a number of areas were identified where the Council needs to focus attention and improve arrangements over the next financial year.
+These areas of work were to strengthen the control framework.
+These actions and outcomes are set out in the table below.

-No Key Area of Focus Planned Actions Lead officer 1 Clearview Focus on full implementation of Risk, Darren Knight Organisational Performance and Project Management modules 2 Procurement Ensure there is capacity to undertake all procurements required by CBC Gill Morris
+No Key Area of Focus Planned Actions Lead officer Outcome

+1 Clearview Focus on full implementation of Darren Knight Progress

+Risk, Organisational delayed and

+Performance and Project rollout ongoing

+Management modules into 2021/2022

-3 Financial Rules Training Develop module for Learning Management System Ann Wolstencroft 4 Availability of Training Budgets Consolidate training budgets and ensure they are available to support training requirements Darren Knight / Paul Jones 5 The Cheltenham Trust manual financial processes as per audit recommendations Processes to be reviewed.
-Paul Jones 6 Impact of COVID19 Recovery Strategy ELT / Darren Knight lead
+7 2 Procurement Ensure there is capacity to undertake all procurements required by CBC Gill Morris Not completed ongoing review.
+3 Financial Rules Training Develop module for Learning Management System Gemma Bell Not completed due to COVID19 rollover to 2021- 22 action plan 4 Availability of Training Budgets Consolidate training budgets and ensure they are available to support training requirements Darren Knight / Paul Jones Completed and ready for 2021/2022 5 The Cheltenham Trust manual financial processes as per audit recommendations Processes to be reviewed.
+Paul Jones Completed 6 Impact of COVID19 Recovery Strategy ELT / Darren Knight lead Completed and Recovery Strategy approved by Cabinet